alicevillar/sfa_api/README.md

 :paperclip:VERSION 5

-:new: This is the first version of SFA-API.
+:warning:TODO This is the fifth version of SFA-API.
 It contains one endpoint that allows users to sign in.
 To comply with GDPR, this allows users to delete their data in the system.

 ## 4. Project Structure